AonkonSaha/Prescription-Generator/README.md

 ---
 ## 🔍 Feature Details
 Prescription Create Page:
--Complete all required fields to generate a new prescription efficiently
+- Complete all required fields to generate a new prescription efficiently

 Prescription List Page:
 - Initially fetches prescriptions for the current month in ascending order by date